julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-#### Thursday, July 17, 2025.
+#### Friday, July 18, 2025.
 Quote of the day:

-> "Where there is shouting, there is no true knowledge." - Leonardo da Vinci
+> "Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth." - Arthur Conan Doyle